-This class is the second of the 2-class sequence for creating 3-D computer-aided design models using SolidWorks design software.
+This class is the second of the 2-class sequence for creating 3-D computeraided design models using SolidWorks design software.
 Topics include, but are not limited to, sheet metal design, advanced swept and lofted shapes, and parametric surfaces generation.
 Prerequisites: MTECS 122 or instructor permission.
-No class on 10/24.
+No class 2/13.